toolbits/GPDSP/README.md

 # GPDSP
 A General Purpose DSP Library, written in C++.

-This is a Digital Signal Processing Library for general purpose use (such as
+This is a Digital Signal Processing Library for general purpose use (for example
 audio stream, data sensing, etc...) in C++ application.
 Very tiny implementation enables you to use this library under the small resource environment.
 Very simple to use, normally you have to use only GPDSPNodeRenderer class.